dfinity/ic-hs/README.md

 ### Usage

-The `ic-ref` program starts a webserver at `http://localhost:8080/` that implements the Internet Computer interface, and can be used with `dfx` by updating your dfx configuration:
+The `ic-ref` program (invoked with `--listen-port 8080`) starts a webserver at `http://localhost:8080/` that implements the Internet Computer interface, and can be used with `dfx` by updating your dfx configuration:
 ```console
 $ cat ~/.config/dfx/networks.json
 {